linb/react-hook-module/README.md

   const result1 = useAsModule.fireEventFor(module1, "eventName", [/*parameters*/]);
   // to fire an event for an useModule element with usemodule_uid="global_uid1" const resul2 = useAsModule.fireEventFor("global_uid1", "eventName", [/*parameters*/]);
-  // to fire an event for an useModule element (in the root module) with usemodule_alias="alias1" const resul3 = useAsModule.fireEventFor("alias1", "eventName", [/*parameters*/]);
+  // to fire an event for an useModule element (in the root useModule element) with usemodule_alias="alias1" const resul3 = useAsModule.fireEventFor("alias1", "eventName", [/*parameters*/]);
   // to fire an evnt for an useModule element with alias path: ["alias_in_root", "alias_in_level1", "alias_in_level2"] const resul4 = useAsModule.fireEventFor("alias_in_root.alias_in_level1.alias_in_level2", "eventName", [/*parameters*/]);